ETRI-PEC/PPSP/README.md

 This implementation has minor modifications that are required for proper operations.

 #Usage
-Compile source files in "EtriPPSP" directory.
+Compile source files in "src\EtriPPSP" directory.